-You should do this if you want to understand how to build a startup or innovate for a corporation.
+You should do this if you want to understand how to creatively solve problems.
+It's a universal skill and needed more than ever.
 You should do this for the hands-on, real-world professional development.
 You should do this to learn how to really collaborate, communicate, think critically and be creative.
-You should do this to join the brightest collegiate minds from across the region, as we throw you into the deep end of innovation and give you direct access to a massive professional network that you will find nowhere else.
+You should do this to join the motivated collegiate minds from across the region, as we throw you into the deep end of innovation and give you direct access to a massive professional network that you will find nowhere else.

 WHAT Would I WORK ON?

-We'll put you on a cross-functional team of other students and have you work on a new startup venture or a corporate innovation challenge.
+We'll put you on a cross-functional team of other students and you'll build something from nothing - a new business or a new product for an existing business.
 We'll guide you through a structured process and help you create something great!

-The corporate innovation challenges change each semester, but past challenges have come from Northwestern Mutual, Kohl's, Briggs & Stratton, Direct Supply, Church Mutual, ManpowerGroup, Betty Brinn Children's Museum, Rexnord, We Energies and American Family Insurance.
+The corporate innovation challenges change each semester, but past challenges have come from Northwestern Mutual, Kohl's, Briggs & Stratton, Direct Supply, Church Mutual, ManpowerGroup, Betty Brinn Children's Museum, Rexnord, Feeding America, We Energies, American Family Insurance and others.

 WOULD I be A GOOD FIT?